HTTPArchive/almanac.httparchive.org/src/content/en/2024/page-weight.md

 Every extra thing added to a web page increases the overall page weight, and every bit ultimately means more work and overhead for the browser in transmitting it across the network, processing, parsing and ultimately rendering and painting it on the screen for the user to consume and interact with.

 Some forms of resources carry even greater overheads, especially JavaScript, which also needs to be compiled and executed.
-This also has a knock on effect on both sustainability and conversion rates.
-The heavier a page is, the more carbon emissions and the least possibility of conversions on that page.
+This also has a knock-on effect on both sustainability and conversion rates.
+The heavier a page is, the [more carbon emissions](./sustainability#evaluating-the-environmental-impact-of-websites) and the least possibility of conversions on that page.

-The larger the page weight, the higher the impact it can have on carbon emissions, something covered in the [Sustainability](./sustainability) chapter.
+You can find out more about how page weight impacts carbon emissions in the [Sustainability](./sustainability) chapter.

 There are various mitigations available to help manage page weight, and its overall effect on load times, but the stark reality is that more weight is always going to involve more work.